 “It’s a shame it’s scratched and gouged,” I grumbled to Mr Word Loft, as I smoothed my palm over the surface of the sideboard storing my arts and crafts materials.

-My son has left his Victorian typewriter with us for safekeeping, and we’ve decided it will look grand side by side with the printer on top of it.
-How could I upcycle the tired-looking piece of furniture to harmonise with an antique and a contemporary interior?
+My son has left his Victorian typewriter with us for safekeeping, and we’ve decided it will look grand beside the printer on top of the sideboard.
+How could I upcycle the tired-looking piece to harmonise with an antique item, and a contemporary house’s interior?

 I pondered and pondered and eventually decided upon découpaging the damaged wood, but would leave the cupboards and drawers plain.